suhasHere/moq-secure-objects/draft-jennings-moq-secure-objects.md

 visible to the producer and consumer.
 The application is solely responsible for the content of the object payload.

-Tracks are identified by a combination of its `TrackNamespace ` and `TrackName`.
+Tracks are identified by a combination of its TrackNamespace and TrackName.
 TrackNamespace and TrackName are treated as a sequence of binary bytes.
 Group and Objects are represented as variable length integers called GroupId and ObjectId respectively.